INTERNATIONAL POLITICAL ECONOMY - 2022/3

 Module code: POL2038

 This module enables students to gain a solid understanding of key theories of International Political Economy (IPE) such as Mercantilism, Liberalism and Marxism.
 It strongly emphasises the political, philosophical and ethical aspects of IPE and is therefore more in-line with studies of Political Theory and Philosophy rather than Classical Economics.
+It therefore builds on a good understanding of International Relations, the links between history and theory and experience with empirical case studies acquired in POL1013.
+It deepens knowledge in political and social philosophy acquired in POL1014, specifically on questions of liberty, welfare, and justice.
 The acquired knowledge should be applied in a critical fashion for the analysis of case studies.
 Multi-national corporations and institutions in the International Trade and Monetary System are introduced as key actors in the international political economic environment.
 Students will be able to discuss and debate the role of these institutions in the development of, and their behaviour during, crises, with focus on the Asia-Pacific region.
 Current and future challenges to the status quo of IPE are discussed as well.
+The acquired knowledge on state and market relations, the focus on non-Western case studies together with presentation and communication skills directly link the module to Level 6 modules POL3090 and POL3072.

 KAEDING Malte (Politics)